Azure/azure-powershell/documentation/development-docs/examples/set-cmdlet-example.md

             if (this.ShouldProcess(this.Name, string.Format("Updating TopLevelResource '{0}' in resource group '{1}'.", this.Name, this.ResourceGroupName)))
             {
-                var result = new PSTopLevelResource(this.MySDKClient.TopLevelResource.Update(this.ResourceGroupName, this.Name, existingResource));
+                var result = new PSTopLevelResource(this.MySDKClient.TopLevelResource.CreateOrUpdate(this.ResourceGroupName, this.Name, existingResource));
                 WriteObject(result);
             }
         }